How to choose a compound bow for beginners

 With the let-off coming down, the beginner can fire a more powerful bow without being exhausted after a few shots.
 The goalkeeper can take more time aiming with greater let-off does not refer to quick shots.

-9. Length of axis to axis and weight of bow
+9. Length of the axis to axis and weight of the bow

 The true length of an arc is the distance from the axis to the axis.
 Do not measure beyond the axes.
 These areas do not affect drawing and releasing the rope.